The Cranston Public Library is happy to offer the following services to educators:

 - Our librarians love visiting classrooms during reading week or at other times of year to read aloud grade-appropriate books on a topic of your choice (or ours!)

-- If your students are struggling with an assignment, they can visit www.tutor.com/cranston to chat with a certified teacher online about their homework.
+- If your students are struggling with an assignment, they can visit Tutor.com (opens in a new tab) through AskRI (opens in a new tab) to chat with a certified teacher online about their homework.

 - The service is completely safe and available for free with a Cranston Public Library card.